Mark Baker (author): Heritage campaigning

 On 1 September 2008, Forgotten Welsh Houses was published, sponsored by the Georgian Group and SAVE Britain's Heritage.
 To coincide with this release, the Georgian Group commissioned Baker to research and write Welsh Country Houses Illustrated.
 Baker is a regular commentator on Welsh architectural and heritage matters.
 He has presented at the Hay Festival.

 Television

-Forgotten Welsh Houses formed the basis for BBC One's 'Hidden Homes of Wales', broadcast in 2010, and for ITV Wales's Grand Declines, broadcast in 2012.
+Forgotten Welsh Houses formed the basis for BBC One's 'Hidden Homes of Wales', broadcast in 2010, and ITV Wales's Grand Declines, broadcast in 2012.